RockTomate/docs/docs/advanced/creating-step.md

 To make things easier to manage, place the script inside of `RockTomate/Scripts/Steps/` directory.
 Let’s name our script `MathStep`.

+> A naming convention that RockTomate uses is appending "Step" at the end of every `Step` class.
+This makes it easier to identify steps in a project folder.

 Add the following namespaces:

 ```csharp